ClarkFu007/Tractography-Filtering/README.md

 Step2: Get consistency measures. bash evaluate.sh (About two days and only occupy less than 25% of CPU resources)
-Notice: you need to change evaluate_main.py's filename, subject_name, voxel_version and so on accordingly.
+Notice: you need to change evaluate_main.py's rest_dir, filename, subject_name, voxel_version and so on accordingly.